DixitArora-MSFT/AWS-MIgration/README.md

 PNG(Validation Completion)

-**After performing all the above steps, you will have server in Discovered Servers**
+**After performing all the above steps, you have servers in Discovered Servers**

 PNG (Discovered Server in Azure Portal)